aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/apply-motion-wiener-filters/_index.md

 image.save(destName, new GifOptions());
 ```

-Execute the Motion Wiener Filter on the RasterImage and save the resulting image in GIF format.
-Adjust the destination file path accordingly.
+Execute the Motion Wiener Filter on the `RasterImage` and save the resulting image in GIF format.
 Repeat these steps for seamless image processing using Aspose.PSD for Java.

 ## Common Issues and Solutions